What clinical trials are

 - Risks and causes – how genetics, lifestyle and other factors can increase people's risk of cancer

-- Preventing cancer - using drugs or diet to reduce risk
+- Preventing cancer – using drugs or lifestyle changes to reduce risk

 - Diagnosing cancer – new tests or scans